masyl/cook/doc/roadmap.md

 ## Next up

-- Use (Tag Chaining + Filter Tag) instead of a specil filter syntax
-- Bring back the "=>" instead of ">>" ... or ">>>" or "==>" or " $then "
+- Multi-scope attribute value resolution using funex
+- Provide a base context for a whole instance of cook through an attribute like "$global"
+- "$root", "$parent", "$this" or "$global" values for targeting scope levels
+- Test for multi-level "each" loops

+## Backlog

+- reusing partials as functions
+- using function/helpers as tags ?

 - Render tag: {render "attribute", $key, $value /}
-- Multi-level scope resolution
-- Provide a base context for a whole instance of cook through an attribute like "global"
-- Test for multi-level "each" loops
 - "each" tag with a defined alias for the item

-## Backlog

 - Break up library in multiple packages
 - Build for frontend-use (concat, minify)
 - Api to register filters, and functions in the global scope
-- "root", "parent", "this" or "global" values for targeting scope levels
 - Test descriptions in the fixture templates
 - Support handlers for catching the render tree
 - Event listeners on lexing, building and rendering